HITECHCRIME/HC_SG206_Cult_of_Residue_Killlxv_MOTHNODE/README.md

 murder on my fingertips a source of my adrenaline

-all of these perpetrators that you wanna protect they feeding on your soul and leading to your death
+all of these perpetrators that you wanna protect they feed onto your soul and lead into your death

 bloodied up, bloodied up
 bloodied up, bloodied up